babel/notes/2017-07/july-19.md

 - Babel 7 Release?
   - When to do a beta and actively ask projects to switch, and actual release.
-  - How to we handle the changelog, and codemods for all breaking changes, make the transition simple for everyone.
+  - How do we handle the changelog, and codemods for all breaking changes?
+We want to make the transition simple for everyone.
   - Was thinking about the flow from proposal -> in browsers and how Babel fits in.
       - Example: When the proposal spec changes, Babel needs to make the changes in a major version bump, update stage presets, deprecate the old package, create a codemod to automate the move, update docs + recommendations so that everyone is on the latest spec.
 - Plugin options: loose/spec/normal - how to make this better?
 How do options get used in presets?